EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-portfolio-M7MVP1.md

-# Prepare a polished version of your resume to start the revision process
+# Prepare a polished version of your portfolio to start the revision process

 ## **Learning objectives**